 Thousand' after the number forming the first contingent) who were sent from the towns to restore food production levels, only added to the disruption.
 By a bitter irony, even as starvation set in, the little grain that was available was being exported as 'surplus' to obtain the foreign capital that industry demanded.
 By 1932 the situation on the land was catastrophic, as the following figures show.
 They are Western estimates

 Consumption of Foodstuffs (in kilos per head)

-Bread Potatoes W 0 -
+Bread Potatoes Meat & Lard

-1928 250.4 141.1 Meat & Lard 24.8 - MILLOY
+1928 250.4 141.1 24.8 - acces

-1932 214.6 125.0 11.2 0.7
+1932 214.6 125.0 11.2 1.35

 Comparative Numbers of Livestock